Free Church Budgeting Template and Guide

 Church Budget Template

-The church budget example template link below provides a space to organize church budgetary allocations while calculating all expenses by month or by year.
-Additionally, there are sections to compare the budget from the previous year, the current year and the next operational year as well.
+The church budget example template link below provides a space where you can organize church budgetary allocations while calculating all expenses by month or by year.
+Additionally, there are sections to compare the budget items from the previous year, the current year and the next operational year as well.

-This church budget template provides a form of organization, spending tracking and recording goals for different areas of the church including staffing, general operations, administration and facility expenses.
+This church budget template provides a form of organization, spending tracking and recording goals for different areas and budget items of the church including staffing, general church operations, administration and facility expenses.
 From keeping track of ministry activities, utilities and event coordination, church groups of any size can customize how they form their financial plans.

 Being financially organized enables congregations to get more out of their funding, save money and allocate spending properly.
-This is an essential tool for forming better financial management tactics, holding the right people responsible for different line items and providing an easier way to track where church funds are actually going.
-This is beneficial for improving your marketing tactics and not just when it comes time to create your annual church financial report.
+This is an essential tool for forming better financial management tactics, holding the right people responsible for different budget items and providing an easier way to track where church funds are actually going.
+This is also beneficial for improving your marketing tactics, not just when it's time to create your annual church financial report.

 This is also helpful for church organizations that want to expand their resources and make plans for the future simpler.
 Overall, if a church wants to better visualize its financial situation, this worksheet can help with that.
 The main benefits are complete organization and spending projections.

-Finally, this template will help church leaders modify their spending as needed to either stay on budget or on track with milestones.
+Finally, this template can help church leaders modify their spending as needed to either stay on budget or on track with milestones.
 Download the template and get started today.

 Download the Free Church Budget Template!